How It Works

 | 24 | Seam geometry (26 − 2) | Seam-adjacent Z1 base |

-The Field Guide expands this to eight numbers by including O = 0 (the f anchor) and 1 (the binary gate), which are structurally implied by the six above.
+The Field Guide expands this to eight numbers by including O = 0 (the f anchor) and 1 (the gate), which are structurally implied by the six above.

 The 7×14 grid